 Please note that WWF’s attempts to mislead by representing the seal hunting by indigenous peoples as being one-and-the-same as the commercial seal slaughter.
 These are two completely separate hunts, each having their own quota, with the commercial mass slaughter being performed for additional income by full-time fishermen. (though fishermen have admitted there is no money in the pelts or the hunt, but go out during their off-season merely to kill of the seals.
 This allows for more over-fishing.)

 Because of WWF’s disregard for the violations and cruelty permitted annually in Canada by commercial fishermen, the Department of Fisheries and Oceans has been able to use them to appear as having some sort of standard, maintained and approved by an animal welfare organization.
 This of course is not the case.
-Marine Mammal Regulations are not abided-by and the slaughter is not sustainable.
+Marine Mammal Regulations are not abided by and the slaughter is not sustainable.

 Click here for WWF Canada’s Seal Hunt Position Statement (2009)